 History

-Our school motto is excellence through commitment.
+Our school motto is Excellence through Commitment.

-Our school mascot is a Wyvern.
+Our school mascot is the Wyvern.

 Facilities